 We may receive compensation when you click on links to products from our partners.

-It might seem silly to some, but Thank You letters are very important.
+It might seem silly to some, but Thank You emails and letters are very important.
 There are some hiring managers who will eliminate a candidate if they don’t send a thank you letter.
-The general rule of thumb is always send a thank you letter.
-It is, of course, acceptable to send Thank You emails (not sure that anyone uses snail mail these days).
+The general rule of thumb is always to send a thank you letter or email.
+Yes, it is acceptable to send Thank You emails (not sure that anyone uses snail mail these days).
 Not sending a thank you letter may imply that you are not interested in the opportunity.

 But let’s be honest, the real benefit of sending a Thank Your letter is twofold.
 First, it obviously allows you to thank the interviewer for spending the time to meet with you.
 But the real benefit, to both you and the interviewer, is to show your interest in the job, show that you listened to specifics raised during the